 in the middle of a magnificent postcard setting.

-On the horizon is the northern tip of Ushant Island with the Stiff lighthouse.
+On the horizon is the northern headland of Ushant Island with the Stiff lighthouse.
 The Atlantic gives way to the English Channel which borders the Landunvez shoreline.

 In Ushant, the Stiff lighthouse and the radar tower